-Moonlight Beach is the gem of Encinitas’ beaches, and is one of the most popular among local families.
+Moonlight Beach is the gem of Encinitas’ beaches, and is one of the most popular among local families looking for things to do.
 With easy access, free parking, great facilities, lifeguards, volleyball courts and a sandy beach, Moonlight is almost always packed with people.
 Recent upgrades and the addition of a snack shop have definitely helped the beautiful beach stand out as the best family destination along this section of the coast, so feel free to bring the dog and kids.

 Amenities include restrooms with showers, picnic areas, a playground, bonfire rings, and a lifeguard tower.
 During the summers, this particular beach gets packed; while parking is plentiful, you’ll have the best luck looking along Highway 101 rather than at the beach itself.

 How to get there: Moonlight State Beach is at the west end of Encinitas Boulevard from I-5.
 After crossing Highway 101 Encinitas Blvd becomes B Street.
 There is a paid parking lot with an entrance on C Street, but first look for free street parking in the area.
 You might have to walk a ways to the beach on sunny days, but there is a drop-off area next to the sand on B Street.